AncesTree/ancestree-api-neo4j/README.md

 ```
 ### Put some data in neo4j

-Post use application/json
+Post using application/json header

-####Post to http://localhost:3000/api/users to create users
+#### Post to http://localhost:3000/api/users to create users

 {
     "firstname": "hugo",